this-sam/telephoneCheck/README.md

 # README
 It's tidy to have one, even if just a sentence.

 It would be _really_ tidy if you had a package.json here, even though you don't need dependencies.
+Give this an MIT license or something similar.

-Just run `npm init` and it will generate one for you.
+Just run `npm init` and it will generate one for you with prompts.

 ## Markdown
 - it's